Working With Residents To Protect And Improve Our Quality Of Life

 With your help, we can truly make a difference!

-Our regular meetings are on the third Thursday of the month.
+Our regular meetings are usually on the third Thursday of the month.

 It may seem to most folks, if they think about it at all, that the Occoquan Reservoir is doing fine.
 It is true that major improvements were made in the 1970’s when Fairfax County down-zoned hundreds of acres on the north side of the reservoir and the UOSA sewage treatment plant replaced the numerous polluting plants then in existence on the reservoir.